CodeYourFuture/curriculum/content/portfolio/blocks/data/index.md

 facilitation = false
 emoji= '🧩'
 [objectives]
-    1='Identify core components required to provide data and functionality to the user interface'
+    1='Identify core components required to supply data and functionality to the user interface'
 +++

-For your user interface to work, you will need to interact with other services.
+For your application to work, your user interface will need to interact with other services.
+These services can provide data and the means of updating this data to the user interface.

-Here are the kinds of functionality you may need to provide via your user interface:
+Here are the kinds of functionality these service may provide:

 ### 📖 Reading